fornwall/rust-script/README.md

 * Somehow convince the Cargo devs to add aggressive caching of dependencies so that compiling anything that has dependencies doesn't take an age.

 * Gist support?
 I mean, if it's good enough for playpen...

-* Some kind of install script would be nice.

 ## License